Back to the blog

 During the research, I got to learn about the collaboration between designers and developers by being part of an experienced and supportive team of Timo Pieti and Petri Pystynen while getting ready for the Fluttercon23 event.
 The team focused on finding ways to create multibranding with Figma and Flutter.
 Not only was Flutter a rather new topic, but design tokens were something I had not stumbled across before.

 The team I entered explained to me what they were trying to achieve and what design tokens are.
-The research goal was to find an automated, low cost, and low configuration requiring process for the transformation of design tokens from Figma to Flutter.
-To accomplish this, the research consisted of three phases, a background studytesting, and analyzing.
+The research goal was to find an automated, low-cost, and low-configuration requiring process for the transformation of design tokens from Figma to Flutter.
+To accomplish this, the research consisted of three phases, a background studytesting, and analysis.
 Let’s go through them in brief.

 Study